 Meadow Lake Management Plan

 Meadow Lake in the City of New Hope is a small (12 acres), very shallow lake with an average depth of just under two feet and a maximum depth of about four feet.
-It has very poor water quality and low biotic integrity.
-It experiences significant summer algae blooms and is occasionally infested with invasive curly-leaf pondweed.
-The fishery is almost entirely composed of fathead minnows, bottom feeders who disturb the sediments and prey on zooplankton who would ordinarily keep algae in check.
+Historically it has had very poor water quality.
+It has had significant summer algae blooms and is occasionally infested with invasive curly-leaf pondweed.
+The historical fishery was almost entirely composed of fathead minnows, bottom feeders who disturb the sediments and prey on zooplankton who would ordinarily keep algae in check.

 |